-22 In fact, to the extremely limited extent that the record contains any other evidence that may be deemed to bear upon the question of the defendant's mother's consent, that evidence, specifically, the fact that the defendant's father and mother returned home together to let the police in, and the fact that the defendant's mother may have offered coffee to the police during their search of her home; see footnotes 9 and 10 of this opinion; suggests that she did not oppose the search.
-This evidence, adduced by the parties during the litigation of the defendant's claim challenging the validity of his father's consent, merely underscores the obvious and undisputed fact that a person's refusal to sign a consent to search form is one of several relevant factors to be considered in determining the broader issue of consent.
+30 In fact, to the extremely limited extent that the record contains any other evidence that may be deemed to bear upon the question of the defendant's mother's consent, that evidence, specifically, the fact that the defendant's father and mother returned home together to let the police in, and the fact that the defendant's mother may have offered coffee to the police during the search of her home; see footnotes 17 and 18 of this opinion; suggests that she may not have opposed the search.
+This evidence, which was adduced by the parties during the litigation of the defendant's claim regarding the validity of his father's consent, merely underscores the obvious and undisputed fact that a person's refusal to sign a consent to search form is only one of several relevant factors to be considered in determining the broader issue of consent.